The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads: Results

 In general, the model achieves strong discriminative power across all classes and feature combinations, as shown by Table~\ref{tab:model_auc} where is reported the One-vs-Rest goodness of fit measured as the area under the ROC curve. \textit{Demographic} features alone are sufficient to distinguish the parties with good performance.
 However, \textit{Topic} features appear to be stronger predictors, and the best-performing model uses the combined set of all features.
 In the combined model, all parties achieve an AUC ROC score above 0.75, with top-performing classes like SVP and GRÜNE exceeding 0.85.

-The recall-normalized confusion matrix (Figure~\ref{fig:recall_matrix}) highlights a more complex situation than the model's high discriminative power might suggest.
+The recall-normalized confusion matrix (Figure~\ref{fig:confusion_matrices}.a) highlights a more complex situation than the model's high discriminative power might suggest.

 While recall is high for parties at the poles of the political spectrum, such as the SVP (0.78), it is notably low for the centrist parties Die Mitte and the GLP.
 This is particularly evident for Die Mitte, which achieves a recall of only 0.08.
 The confusion matrix shows that Die Mitte ads are most frequently misclassified as SVP (32\%) and FDP (24\%).

-This result suggests that while the model can reliably distinguish Die Mitte from non-Die Mitte ads (as shown by its high AUC of 0.76), it fails to classify them as the top choice, probably because of a strong feature overlap with other parties.
+This result suggests that while the model can reliably distinguish Die Mitte from non-Die Mitte ads (as shown by its high AUC of $0.76$), it fails to classify them as the top choice, probably because of a strong feature overlap with other parties.
 In line with the analyses conducted for RQ1.a and RQ1.b, the difficulty of predicting centrist parties reinforces the observation that they rely less on microtargeting strategies and avoid focusing on specific issues.

 As a final step, the marginal effects of the model trained only on \textit{Topic} features are studied to better understand the predictive interaction between topics and parties.
 The topic-share plot in Figure~\ref{fig:top_topic_correlation} represents the raw association between a topic and a party, meaning it also includes the effects of all other topics.
 In contrast, marginal effects isolate the predictive effect of adding a single topic while holding all others constant, thereby highlighting the influence of each topic.
 Figure~\ref{fig:model_coefficients} presents the marginal effects that are statistically significant ($p < 0.005$), revealing several patterns.
 For example, environmental and social issues sharply divide the parties.
 In particular, topics related to ``Climate \& Environment'' are negatively associated with the SVP, the FDP, and Die Mitte, while ``Energy Policy'' topics are a positive predictor only for Die Mitte.
 In contrast, ``Social Justice \& Equality'' issues are strong positive predictors of the SP and the GRÜNE.
 Other policy areas also show distinct alignments. ``Healthcare System'' topics are positively associated with the SP and Die Mitte, and ``Education System'' issues appear as relevant predictive topics for the FDP and Die Mitte.
 Moreover, ``Immigration \& Asylum'' issues are a significant, strong, positive predictor exclusively for the right-wing party SVP.